boc-tothefuture/boc-tothefuture.github.com/_posts/2016-08-17-news-openwhisk-uniq.md

 1. Action parameters are passed in with the params object.
 This action uses title, link, excerpt and timestamp.
 2. Use an asynchronous whisk action to query Cloudant for any documents containing the link passed in as a parameter.
-3. If the results set contain 1 or more documents, end the Openwhisk chain with a call to whisk.done.
+3. If the results set contains 1 or more documents, end the Openwhisk chain with a call to whisk.done.
 Otherwise invoke another asynchronous Cloudant whisk action to insert the article.
 4. Execute a whisk.done call after adding the article to Cloudant.